ericrq/ericrq/README-ENG.md

 <img src="img\Project\gifsThumbs\SistemaCrud.gif" width="100%">

-Sistema CRUD para assistência técnica fictícia, feito em HTML, CSS, PHP e MySQL.
-Permite cadastro, leitura, atualização e exclusão de registros na tabela
+CRUD system for fictitious technical assistance, made in HTML, CSS, PHP and MySQL.
+Allows registration, reading, updating and deletion of records in the table.

 </div>